 It is important to remember that even though you did not choose these circumstances, it is most advantageous for you to begin this process immediately.
 Not only does this exhibit to the judge and prosecution that you are taking your responsibilities seriously, but it allows you an opportunity to receive help that you may very well need.

 Remember: A Substance Abuse Assessment Is a Tool to Help You Succeed

 Though you might feel embarrassed or ashamed, or inclined to not be entirely forthcoming about your drug or alcohol use behaviors, you must remember that ultimately this evaluation is for your own benefit.
 The substance abuse professional cannot fully develop a plan or program without knowing exactly where you stand within your substance abuse or addiction.

 This is a time for you to be honest about any other factors that may influence your drug or alcohol abuse or recovery options.
 The more honest you are, the greater the benefits you will reap.
 If you hide any habits or information, you are only harming yourself and hindering your chances for a healthier life and a full recovery.
 At any point within your recovery or treatment your success depends on your ability to be honest with both yourself and those who are striving to help you.

-If you find that your drug or alcohol use is beginning or continuing to exert a negative impact on your life, or if you see this behavior in someone you love, don’t hesitate any longer – contact us today.
-Our team at Rally Point is understanding, compassionate and highly trained in helping you get the care you deserve.
-With the help of an attorney and the services provided by Rally Point, the road to recovery should be a little smoother without worrying about the legal ramifications of one’s past mistakes.
-If you or someone you know could benefit from a Substance Abuse Assessment contact us today at 888-797-2559 or firstname.lastname@example.org.
+If you find that your drug or alcohol use is beginning or continuing to exert a negative impact on your life, or if you see this behavior in someone you love, don’t hesitate any longer – contact our West Palm Beach, FL office today.
+Our team at Rally Point Palm Beach is understanding, compassionate and highly trained in helping you get the care you deserve.
+With the help of an attorney and the services provided by Rally Point Palm Beach, the road to recovery should be a little smoother without worrying about the legal ramifications of one’s past mistakes.
+If you or someone you know could benefit from a Substance Abuse Assessment contact us today at 888-797-2559 or email@example.com.